 Xeljanz is one of the few therapies for arthritis that is available as an oral tablet.
-The standard dose is one 5 mg tablet, taken twice every day.
+The standard dose is either one 11 mg tablet taken once a day or a 5 mg tablet, taken twice every day.

 Xeljanz does not work right away.
 It can take about 2 to 8 weeks before patients start feeling better, and it can take 3 to 6 months to feel the maximum effect of this medication.
 If the dose is changed, it can take 2-8 weeks to feel the effects.